 More than 600 women have been scanned to date and those with risky pregnancies have been identified and referred for proper care.

-Community Health Workers walk door to door in their communities to find out new pregnant women and encourage them for self-care, antenatal checkups at health facilities and prepare for safe child-birth.
+Community Health Workers walk door to door in their communities to find out new pregnant women and encourage them to self-care, do antenatal checkups at health facilities, and prepare for safe childbirth.
 They also visit homes of children under the age of two years to see if they have missed any vaccines; and also go to homes of people with chronic diseases like Hypertension, Diabetes, COPD/Asthma, Epilepsy, and Sickle Cell Anemia to support treatment compliance and lifestyle management.